acdcnow/crowipmodule/info.md

 So the first one:
 Running a Alarm System as Runner 8/16
-Connected to that system an IP Module running Firmware Ver 2.10.3628 2017 Oct 20 09:48:43 Not connected ANY SSH connection to SSH port 5002
+Connected to that system an IP Module running Firmware Ver 2.10.3628 2017 Oct 20 09:48:43 Not connected ANY SSH connection (Firmware support just a single connection ) to SSH port 5002 WebUi can be reached with IP adress that is given in the first Bootup via DHCP Serer

 Running Home Assistant higer then Version 0.113